INS Anvesh: Construction

 The construction of the then-DRDO Technology Demonstration Vessel was awarded to the Cochin Shipyard Limited (CSL) by the DRDO, India's premier agency for R&D in defence, in August 2015.

 The original contract for the construction of the vessel was with Bharati Shipyard, but time overruns forced by the yard's poor finances led to termination of the contract.
 Subsequently, the Cochin Shipyard won the bid to execute this project.

 Steel plate cutting of the vessel was started on 10 August 2016.
 Dr. S Christopher, chairman, DRDO and Secretary, Department of Defence R&D, launched the mega block assembly of hull blocks of the ship (Ship No. 20) on 27 January 2016 at CSL.

 The ceremonial event of commencement of Mega Block Assembly of hull blocks of Ship No. 20, the Technology Demonstration Vessel, being built for the Defence Research & Development Organisation (DRDO), Government of India was held on 27 January 2017 at CSL.

 It was reported that the ship will commence the sea trial in September 2021 and will be commissioned by the end of 2021.

 Commissioning

 The ship had been quietly commissioned by National Security Advisor Ajit Doval on 11 March 2022.
 A photo of the commissioning ceremony has been made public for the first time in the Indian Navy Song 2022: 'Hum Taiyyar hain'.

 Service history

 The first missile test onboard INS Anvesh was carried out on 21 April 2023 off the Odisha coast.
 The missile tested was an Advanced Air Defence (AAD) or Ashwin Ballistic Missile Interceptor.
-The missile included India in the list of countries who have developed naval BMD systems.
+The missile included India in the list of countries who have developed naval BMD systems.She participated at the International Fleet Review 2026 held at Visakapatanam.